planetis-m/fuzz-experiments/tasks.md

 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Write some docs and a ref example.
-- [ ] Small refactor to prevent creating so many default values.

 MAYBE
 =====